 Here’s the deal:

 We get super-messed-up messages in our culture about how to handle our feelings, primarily because we don’t feel justified in having feelings unless something really bad is going on.

-You may feel “justified” in feeling depressed if someone you love is dying, but you’re not “justified” in feeling depressed if your marriage is unhappy, or if you feel disconnected from your social relationships, or you’re stuck working at a job you hate (60-odd hours per week).
+You may feel “justified” in feeling depressed if someone you love is dying, but you’re not “justified” in feeling depressed if your marriage is unhappy, or if you feel disconnected from your social relationships, or you’re stuck working at a job you hate (60+ some odd hours per week).

-But if I can be real with you for a moment, this is exactly what depression is.
-Yes, sometimes depression can be created by a chemical imbalance, but far more often our despair is directly related to something that’s happening in our lives.
-Something that we’re either trying to, or being told to, ignore is making us unhappy.
+But if I can be real with you for a moment, this is exactly what depression is caused by.
+Yes, sometimes depression can be created by a biological imbalance, but far more often our despair is directly related to something that’s happening in our lives – something that we’re either trying to, or being told to, ignore is making us unhappy.

 We feel sad, we feel lonely, we have natural reactions to uncomfortable life events.
 These feelings turn into depression when we deny them, disavow them, or tell ourselves that they don’t justify the way we feel.

 Ironically, relief comes the moment we allow ourselves to just feel our feelings.

 Relief comes when we acknowledge that we have a need that’s not being met, or when we feel truly heard by someone who’s willing to listen.

 Yes, perspective is necessary, but you deserve to feel your feelings.

 As it turns out, “first world problems” can actually be pretty serious.